 Citi Simplicity® Card

-Balance transfer fee: There is a balance transfer fee applies with this offer 5% of each balance transfer; $5 minimum.
+Balance transfer fee: There is a there is an intro balance transfer fee of 3% of each transfer (minimum $5) completed within the first 4 months of account opening. then a balance transfer fee applies with this offer 5% of each balance transfer; $5 minimum.

 Citi® Diamond Preferred® Card